Tufin/oasdiff/doc/BREAKING-CHANGES.md

 ## Breaking Changes
-Displays breaking changes between a pair of OpenAPI specs.
+The `breking` command displays the breaking changes between OpenAPI specs.
-Categorized into ERR-level and WARN-level messages.
-Human readable with colorized output.
+Default output is human readable with colorized output, optionally, there are structured formats and formats conpatible with CI systems.
-Typically used in the CI to prevent breaking changes.
+This command is typically used in the CI to report or prevent breaking changes.

 ### Example
 ```